-Title carried out measurable indicators of progress 3.1 Surveillance of citizens' and public sector awareness regarding natural disasters 3.2 Study visits and analysis of courses best practices in EU countries 3.3 Development of trainings' content corresponding educational materials and selection of teaching staff
+Activity N° Activity Title Start date End date Place Description of the activity to be carried out Specific and measurable indicators of progress 3.1 Surveillance of citizens' and public sector awareness regarding natural disasters

-Changes that have occurred in this result since the original proposal:

-Title and reference number of the work package (WP) WP4 - Implementation of developed master curricula and trainings To Proto as a Configuration of the Indicators of achievement and 420 participants from public sector trained since or/performance as indicated in the project December 2017 proposal At least 3 staff members per WB HEI selected and 3 different trainings' materials created by February 2018 At least 10-15 students per WB HEI (20-30 UNI) enrolled by October 2018 Implementation of the new master curricula starting from October 2018 37 students' internships realized since July 2019 One report per term on quality self-evaluation of each master curriculum One report per training on quality self-evaluation done; One report per training on quality self-evaluation done and published by August 2019
+3.2 Study visits and analysis of courses best practices in EU countries 3.3 Development of trainings' content corresponding educational materials and selection of teaching staff Cl d.(1 1. d.; 11 Changes that have occurred in this result since the original proposal: Please add d as many tables as necessary.
+Title and reference number of the work package (• WP4 - Implementation of developed master curricula and trainings Indicator s of achievement and 420 participants from public sector trained since mance as indicated in the proje ct December 2017 proposal At least 3 staff members per WB HEI selected and 3 different trainings' materials created by February 2018 At least 10-15 students per WB HEI (20-30 UNI) enrolled by October 2018 Implementation of the new master curricula starting from October 2018 37 students' internships realized since July 2019 One report per term on quality self-evaluation of each master curriculum One report per training on quality self-evaluation done:

+One report per training on quality self-evaluation done

+and published by August 2019